nodejs/node/ROADMAP.md

 Node.js does not remove stdlib JS API.

 Shipping with current and well supported dependencies is the best way to ensure long term stability of the platform.
-When those dependencies are no longer maintained Node.js will take on their continued maintenance as part of our [Long Term Support policy](#long-term-support).

 Node.js will continue to adopt new V8 releases.
 * When V8 ships a breaking change to their C++ API that can be handled by [`nan`](https://github.com/nodejs/nan)